CZ-NIC/fred-docs/Architecture/TopLevelComponents/UserAgents.rst

 Web browser
 ^^^^^^^^^^^

-A web browser is just a web browser.
+A web browser used to access FRED's services should support graphics and JavaScript.